emqx/cloud-docs/en_US/deployments/mysql_auth.md

     - allow: disable (0), allow (1)
     - ipaddr: set IP address
     - username: the username of the connected client, if the value here is set to $all, it means the rule applies to all users
-    - clientid: clientid of the connected client
+    - clientid: client id of the connected client
     - access: allowed operations: subscribe (1), publish (2), both subscribe and publish (3)
     - topic: the topic of the control, you can use wildcards, and you can add placeholders to the topic to match the client information, e.g. t/%c will replace the topic with the current clientid when matching

-    Set the EMQX Cloud cluster IP segment to be allowed to access the database (optional)
+5. Set the EMQX Cloud cluster IP segment to be allowed to access the database (optional)

-    For Professional deployment, to get the deployment segment, you can go to Deployment Details → View Peer Connection Information and copy the deployment VPC CIDR.
+   - For Professional Plan deployment, you can go to the deployment details and navigate to **View Peer Connection Information** to obtain the deployment's VPC CIDR.
+   - For BYOC Plan deployment, you can view the peer connection information and obtain the deployment's VPC subnet directly in the public cloud console.

     ```sql
-    # Professional
+    # Professional / BYOC
     GRANT ALL PRIVILEGES ON *. * TO root@'10.11.30.%' IDENTIFIED BY 'public' WITH GRANT OPTION;

     # Standard